ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R289]**
 Data Orchestration utilized in a BPI MUST NOT be a single point of failure.

 [[R289]](#r289) Testability: Data Orchestration solutions without a single point of failure are distributed.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R290]**
 Data Orchestration utilized in a BPI MUST preserve source consistency.

 [[R290]](#r290) Testability: Data Orchestration solutions preserving source consistency typically utilize a queued, redundant publish/subscribe messaging model.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 *To avoid subscribers seeing partial and/or inconsistent data, BPI Data Orchestration has the following requirements:*